NHS Education for Scotland Logo

 Advice on using e-Portfolios

 The Academy of Medical Royal Colleges has also produced some guidance on entering information into your ePortfolio.
-Read the full guidance for more information.
+Read the full guidance [PDF] for more information.

 1. Keep reflective notes, as fully anonymised as possible.
 Other practitioners, patients, parents and staff should not be named or be readily identifiable from the information you provide.
 For example, instead of referring to patient Jane Smith, refer to them as patient X. Never include the patient ID number or name.
 Avoid including date of birth (if necessary refer to the patient’s approximate age), addresses or any unique condition or circumstance of that patient which may allow someone to identify them when used in conjunction with other information they have access to.
 Occasionally it will be unavoidable as the condition of a particular patient will be unique, but try and minimise the patient identifiable information that you provide.